Asia stocks mixed after Wall St gain, Powell warns on rates

 Expectations of rate hikes “ticked higher” due to Powell's comments, but “markets are shrugging it off and are in need of a breather” after a sell-off, Yeap Jun Rong of IG said in a report.

-The Nikkei 225 in Tokyo gained 0.6% to 26,824.46 after the government reported economic output shrank 0.2% in the first three months of 2022.
+The Nikkei 225 in Tokyo gained 0.7% after the government reported economic output shrank 0.2% in the first three months of 2022.
 That was stronger than expectations.

 On Wall Street, the S&P 500 advanced to 4,088.85.
 The Dow Jones Industrial Average rose 1.3% to 32,654.59.
 The Nasdaq gained 2.8% to 11,984.52.